neuefische/wd-flipped-classroom-curriculum/sessions/react-state-2/README.md

 }
 ```

-- [ ] Demonstrate that the `searchTerm` now gets displayed after submitting the form, but no search results are being displayed
+- Demonstrate that the `searchTerm` now gets displayed after submitting the form, but no search results are being displayed.

 ### Lifting State Up

-- [ ] Discuss the need to make the search term available to other components like `SearchResults`
+- Discuss the need to make the search term available to other components like `SearchResults`.
-- [ ] Explain the concept of "lifting the state up" to the `App` component because it is the common ancestor of both `SearchForm` and `SearchResults`
+- Explain the concept of "lifting the state up" to the `App` component because it is the common ancestor of both `SearchForm` and `SearchResults`.
-- [ ] Move the `searchTerm` state to the `App` component and create a handler function that updates this state:
+- Move the `searchTerm` state to the `App` component and create a handler function that updates this state:

 ```js
 // App.js